 For example, if each tour has about 10 places, they may sell 5 or 6 places from the Visitor Center while they also hold and sell the other spots left.
 You can also check out day trip tours on Get Your Guide and Viator.

 Great Ocean Road Accommodations | where to stay great ocean road

-We passed some beautiful scenery along the way.
+There is plenty of beautiful scenery as you explore The great Ocean Road so naturally you will want to stop and explore.
+This will mean stay overnight along this stretch of the coastline.
+There are a few towns along the way to make the choice easier.
 I would love to re-do this trip as I met a couple of people who were doing Great Ocean Road tour on a much slower pace.
-I picked a couple of places to stay along the way making use of camping, Airbnb, guesthouses, hotels, and hostels.
+There are plenty of options for where to stay.
+From camping, Airbnb, guesthouses, hotels, and hostels.